Running in cold weather possesses a few unforeseen problems that may not be known to first-time runners, cyclists, or hikers.

 - Knee High – Having a knee-high sock is not essential, particularly if you are running in tracksuit pants, but they do stay up more easily.
 When wearing ski boots or running shoes for snow, long socks are certainly far better to use.

 - Reinforced Heels & Toe – A reinforced nylon toe and heel make the socks last much longer.
-These areas of the sock tend to fall apart first and are the weakest part of the socks design.
+These sock areas tend to fall apart first and are the weakest part of the socks design.

 - Seamless – Seamless socks will feel very comfortable and provide no friction against your toes.
-The seam of a sock is the number one cause of blisters, but a seamless sock eliminates that threat entirely.
+A sock’s seam is the number one cause of blisters, but a seamless sock eliminates that threat.

 - Mild Compression – Mild compression for running enhances blood flow, which can certainly improve performance and speed up the running.
 Mild compression also feels very comfortable when being worn.